mdb/mdb.github.io/content/blog/2011-08-23-contributing-to-a-github-project.markdown

 ---
 title: How to Contribute to a Project on GitHub
 date: 2011/08/23
+tags:
+- github
+- git
-tags: github, git, open source
+- open source
 thumbnail: github_thumb.png
 teaser: A simple how-to outlining the Github fork, branch, and PR workflow.
 ---